Tidewater Utilities, Inc. Names Bruce E. Patrick Executive Vice President

-/EIN News/ -- DOVER, Del., April 05, 2023 (GLOBE NEWSWIRE) -- Tidewater Utilities, Inc., (Tidewater) a wholly-owned subsidiary of Middlesex Water Company (NASDAQ:MSEX) has named Bruce E. Patrick, P.E., Executive Vice President.
+DOVER, Del., April 05, 2023 (GLOBE NEWSWIRE) -- Tidewater Utilities, Inc., (Tidewater) a wholly-owned subsidiary of Middlesex Water Company MSEX has named Bruce E. Patrick, P.E., Executive Vice President.

 Mr. Patrick will continue to serve as General Manager of day to day operations of Tidewater and its affiliates, Southern Shores Water Company, LLC and White Marsh Environmental Systems Inc.